KD2BD FMT Methodology

 Introduction

-After constructing my Elecraft K2/100 transceiver in 2003, I found myself in need of an accurate frequency reference to calibrate the transceiver's internal 4 MHz reference oscillator.
-It would have been a simple matter to compare the 5th harmonic of the oscillator against radio station WWV's 20 MHz carrier using a communications receiver, but 20 MHz reception was non-existent at the time due to low sunspot numbers and generally poor summertime HF propagation conditions.
-Thoughts began to turn toward designing a reliable, high quality frequency reference for the K2 and other projects to avoid this problem in the future.
+After constructing my Elecraft K2/100 transceiver in May 2003, I found myself in need of an accurate frequency reference to calibrate my transceiver's 4 MHz reference oscillator.
+I expected to be able to reference the 5th harmonic of the oscillator to that of WWV's 20 MHz transmitter, but reception of WWV was non-existent at the time due to low sunspot numbers and generally poor summertime HF propagation conditions.
+As a result, I began thinking about designing a reliable, high quality frequency standard for calibrating my K2 and for other projects that would function independently of sunspots, time of day, seasons, or critical propagation conditions.

 The Frequency Standard